SpeedyWeather/SpeedyWeather.jl/docs/src/callbacks.md

 SpeedyWeather.jl implements a callback system to let users include a flexible piece of code into the time stepping.
 You can think about the main time loop *calling back* to check whether anything else should be done before continuing with the next time step.
-The callback system here is called *after* the time step only (excluding calls at with `initialize!` and `finish!`), we currently do not implement other callsites.
+The callback system here is called *after* the time step only (plus one call at `initialize!` and one at `finish!`), we currently do not implement other callsites.

 Callbacks are mainly introduced for diagnostic purposes, meaning that they do not influence the simulation, and access the prognostic variables and the model components in a read-only fashion.
-However, you may define a callback that changes the orography during the simulation.
+However, a callback is not strictly prevented from changing prognostic or diagnostic variables or the model.
+For example, you may define a callback that changes the orography during the simulation.
 In general, one has to keep the general order of executions during a time step in mind (valid for all models)

 1. set tendencies to zero
 2. compute parameterizations, forcing, or drag terms.
 Accumulate tendencies.